Protecting Children is Everyone's Business

 What you will learn

-Everybody has a role in promoting health, safety and wellbeing for children and young people, including individuals, families, service providers, communities and organisations.
+Everybody has a role in promoting health, safety and wellbeing for children and young people (CYP), including individuals, families, service providers, communities and organisations.

-This level 1 foundation course is designed to support all health workers to recognise and respond to child safety issues through the development of baseline skills and knowledge.
+This level 1 foundation course is designed to support all health staff to recognise and respond to CYP safety issues through the development of baseline skills and knowledge.
 Clinical staff may follow up with the level 2 courses shown.

 Relevance